SAP-samples/partner-reference-application/Tutorials/33b-Multi-Tenancy-Provisioning-Connect-B1.md

 ## Set Up Destinations to Connect the SAP BTP App to SAP Business One

-1. In your SAP BTP consumer subaccount, create the destinations *b1* to connect to SAP Business One with basic authentication.
+1. In your SAP BTP consumer subaccount, create the destination *b1* to connect to SAP Business One with basic authentication.
 Open the *Connectivity* menu item on the SAP BTP consumer subaccount, choose *Destinations*, and create a new destination with the following field values.
 For more details, refer to [Setting Up SAP BTP Destination for Service Layer](https://help.sap.com/docs/SAP_BUSINESS_ONE_WEB_CLIENT/e6ac71d18c7543828bd4463f77d67ff7/bfeaccb8b53348318970f8bbbc3d5f0a.html?locale=en-US&q=Business%20One%20extension).

     | Parameter Name           | Value                                                                                                  |
     | :------------------------ | :-------------------------------------------------------------------------------------                |